 In this second phase of the user journey, a potential customer has now become aware of your brand/company but is not yet ready to take action.
-This user is in the consideration phase and still requires additional information.
-This information can very from still needing to understand what your unique value propositions are or perhaps additional information on how you will solve their current need.
+This user is in the consideration phase and still requires additional information in order to convert.
+This information can vary from still needing to understand what your unique value propositions are or perhaps additional information on how you will solve their current need.

 Check out our next blog on how to get that click to the point of action and enhance your measurement strategy to properly track your conversions.